dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 #### Verify honeypods deployment

-To verify the installation, ensure that within `tigera-internal` namespace, honeypods are running:
+To verify the installation, ensure that honeypods are running within the `tigera-internal` namespace:

 ```shell
 $ kubectl get pods -n tigera-internal